NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Divine Castigation.md

 **Prerequisites** holy or unholy trait
 * * *
 Your deity's grace doesn't extend to your sworn enemies.
-When you cast a [[Harm|Harm]] or [[Heal|Heal]] spell, you can add your holy or unholy trait to it.
+When you cast a [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] spell, you can add your holy or unholy trait to it.
 If you do, the spell deals damage to creatures with the opposing trait, even if it wouldn't normally damage them.
 The spell deals spirit damage when used this way.
 For example, if you are holy, you could add the holy trait to a _heal_ spell and deal spirit damage to a fiend that has the unholy trait.

 *Source: Pathfinder Player Core*
 *ORC*